rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 Whats the relationship of A to B ?

-A is the your hypothesis/believe for now, and B is an evidene, or a test results, to support your hypothesis.
+A is the your hypothesis/believe for now, and B is an evidence,or a test, which you have a math model of A's response.

+What do you mean by math model ?

+Basically two things:

+Positive: when Apply Test B to A, what's the % of B turn out true while A is true

+False Positive: When Apply Test B to A, what's the % of B is true while A is not true

 Evidence/Test (B) is almost impossible to be 100 % accuate, the errors can be: